 What is Bespoke Post?

-Their subscription service is similar to others, only the caveat is, items going through Bespoke have a rigorous testing phase before even being allowed to market.
+Bespoke Post is a subscription box service that delivers items like clothing, tools, grooming items, and more to your door.
+Even though their marketing is more masculine, they offer their boxes for men and women.
+Their subscription box is similar to others, only the caveat is, items go through a rigorous testing phase before even being allowed to market.

-There’s a search for the highest quality and none shall stop til it is achieved.
+They search for the highest quality and don’t stop until it is achieved.
 But if all else fails, Bespoke Post is happy enough that you at least smell nice thanks to their offers.

 Bespoke Post offerings come in two different options: monthly packages or individualised items from previous boxes.